ameeno/DELL-DW1820A-Drivers/README.md

 **HOWEVER**

-It does not work out of the box on MacOS Mojave or Win10 Or Even Linux.
+It does not work out of the box on MacOS Mojave or Win10 or Even Linux.
 It requires patches and modifications/drivers.

 Fortunately for you guy's friends, I have done the hard work already in getting the card fully working, so you don't have to.